 Hixenbaugh Ancient Art

-The director, Randall A. Hixenbaugh, has been involved in ancient art and antiquities for over 15 years.
+The director, Randall A. Hixenbaugh, has been involved in ancient art and antiquities for over 25 years.
 He holds a Master's Degree in Classical Archaeology and has participated in a number of archaeological excavations of Roman and Punic sites in Tunisia.
-An avid collector himself, he is an accomplished numismatist and a student of Sumerian, Greek, and Latin languages.
-He is the former Assistant Director of Royal-Athena Galleries in New York and the former Editorial Assistant for Minerva Magazine, the International Review of Ancient Art and Archaeology.
-He is a member of the Archaeological Institute of America and the Metropolitan Museum of Art.
-Mr. Hixenbaugh is also a member of the Appraisers Association of America, and is qualified to perform appraisals of antiquities for insurance valuation and charitable donation.
+He is a specialist in ancient Greek armor and is the author of "Ancient Greek Helmets: A Complete Guide and Catalog," (2019), the most exhaustive study ever produced on the subject.
+He is the former Editorial Assistant of Minerva Magazine, the International Review of Ancient Art and Archaeology.
+He is a member of the Archaeological Institute of America.
+Mr. Hixenbaugh is also an accredited member of the Appraisers Association of America (AAA), and is qualified by the IRS to perform appraisals of antiquities for insurance valuation, estate valuation, and charitable donation.
+Hixenbaugh Ancient Art Ltd is a member of the Art and Antique Dealers League of America (AADLA), the Confederation Internationale des Negociants en Oeuvres d'Art (CINOA), the Association of Dealers and Collectors of Ancient and Ethnogarphic Art (ADCAEA), and the International Association of Dealers in Ancient Art (IADAA) and abides by their strict rules and code of ethics.

-We specialize in building collections with our clients, both public and private.
-Due to our in depth knowledge of the antiquities market we are often able to locate particular pieces to complement any collection.
+We specialize in building collections with our clients, whether they are private individuals or public institutions.
+Due to our in depth knowledge of the antiquities market and our presence at antiquity auctions worldwide, we are often able to locate particular pieces to complement any collection.
 Please feel free to contact us and let us know what you are trying to find.
+We acquire pieces with a very discerning eye, and one can be assured of our integrity, expertise, and the value of the objects we handle.

 Authenticity and Ethics

-With regard to ethics, the artifacts and artwork of the ancients have long been a subject of study and fascintation.
+With regard to ethics, the artifacts and artwork of the ancients have long been a subject of study and fascination.
 The Romans, themselves, were avid collectors of Egyptian and Greek art.
 During the Renaissance the collections formed by aristocratic antiquarians sparked academic interest in ancient civilizations which spawned a new scientific discipline - Archaeology.
 Through scientific excavations we have been able to verify ancient texts, establish chronologies and typologies, as well as reconstruct ancient monuments and social models.
-Although the American archaeological communtiy often demonizes the trade in antiquities as encouraging the looting and destruction of ancient sites.
+Although the American archaeological community often demonizes the trade in antiquities as encouraging the looting and destruction of ancient sites.
 The fact remains that international sanctions such as the UNESCO agreement have proved very effective in stopping the destruction of major archaeological sites.
 The material available on the market, though some of it is of the highest quality and rarity, is generally well represented in museum collections, and well understood and published.
-Therefore, we believe responsible collecting should not only be tolerated, but encouraged, as collectors act as enthusiastic custodians of a great many objects that would otherwise be relegated to overcrowded storerooms or lost.

 Contact Information